pschupp/Lexogen-RNA-seq-pipeline/generate-samplesheet/README.md

 sample2,A1,B2
 ```

-*n.b.* if only using the i7 barcode and not the i5 (or vice versa) barcodes can be excluded from the final Sample Sheet by setting either the `i5r` or `i7r` flags to 0.
+*n.b.* if only using the i7 barcode and not the i5 barcode (or vice versa), barcodes can be excluded from the final Sample Sheet by setting either the `i5r` or `i7r` flags to 0.